manojmanivannan/setup-my-ubuntu/README.md

     --all         Setup everything (same as passing all flags) --load-tar    Load configuration from a tarball backup --uninstall   Uninstall any packages installed via this script

+  Note:
+  1. Load configuration from tarball backup before installing anything else.
+  2. Make sure you have set the hostname as 'linux-machine' and username as 'manoj' for the machine you are restoring.

 ```